paa005/paa005/README.md

 I am a beginner Java developer.
 I study the Java programming language and all the tools of modern code development.
-I solve practical problems on leetcode.com
+I solve practical problems on leetcode.com.
+I want to acquire a high level of professionalism in the field of IT.

 ![LeetCode](https://img.shields.io/badge/LeetCode-000000?style=for-the-badge&logo=LeetCode&logoColor=#d16c06)
 ![IntelliJ IDEA](https://img.shields.io/badge/IntelliJIDEA-000000.svg?style=for-the-badge&logo=intellij-idea&logoColor=white)